What is moisture control, and why is it so crucial in the house?

 Setting of temperature

 it is contingent upon several variables, including regional weather, residence size, and building material.
 In most cases, you want the air inside your house to be at a temperature that’s neither too hot nor too cold.
-Temperatures in the home should be maintained between 30 and 50% Moisture Control content and between 70 and 74 degrees Fahrenheit.
+Temperatures in the home should be maintain between 30 and 50% moisture content and between 70 and 74 degrees Fahrenheit.

 Air purification help with mould spores

 If you have a problem with mould or mildew, an air purifier might be the answer.
 For the most part, air fresheners rely on HEPA filters and similarly stringent filtering media to eliminate mould spores in the air.
 To prevent the spread of mould, most ventilation systems employ UV light to destroy the spores.
 Air filtration is effective in preventing the spread of airborne pollutants throughout a house, but it cannot assist in eliminating active mould from a surface.